Menu

 At ShelterPoint, after you have accepted the proposal, we will provide:

-• The Sample Policy (Final Policy to be issued after private plan exemption is approved by the State)
+• The Sample Policy (Final Policy to be issued after Private Plan exemption is approved by the State)

-• The Plain Language Guide, ShelterPoint will work with you to provide a completed, pre-filled Plain Language Guide that you can use for employee voting and the private plan exemption application.
+• The Plain Language Guide: ShelterPoint will work with you to provide a completed, pre-filled Plain Language Guide that you can use for employee voting and the Private Plan exemption application.

 Step 3 – Conduct Employee Voting

-Inform your workforce about private plan and upcoming vote
+Inform your workforce about Private Plan and upcoming vote

 Provide your employees with the following at least two weeks prior to the vote:

-• A copy of the Samle Policy
+• A copy of the Sample Policy

 • Fully completed Plain Language Guide describing the plan